 Clothes Well Lived: H&M

-Clothes Well Lived is a project that brought together London College of Fashion design and communication courses and H&M, to challenge our perceptions of value.
+Clothes Well Lived was a project that brought together London College of Fashion design and communication courses and H&M, to challenge our perceptions of value.

-F.I.R.E was a series of network building and practical projects bringing academic research closer to the designer fashion sector, with a focus on micro fashion enterprises.
+F.I.R.E was a series of network building and practical projects that brought academic research closer to the designer fashion sector, with a focus on micro fashion enterprises.